mvolkmann/mvolkmann.github.com/programming/code-formatting.md

 const isHot = temperature > 80;
 ```

+## Indentation

+Are we really talking about this again?
+Yes we are!

+Use the indentation style that is preferred by the community of the programming language.

+There are only three valid indentations amounts: two spaces, four spaces, and one tab.
+An issue with tabs is that nearly all printers treat them as eight spaces.
+This forces many lines to wrap when printed.

+Continuation lines should be indented by one indentation unit
+unless a code formatter is used that does something different.

 ## Don’t make lines too long

 Sure, many of us have very wide monitors now.